 Winter and summertime are still changing around 80 countries around the world

 Over 180 million years: Day an hour longer.
 Due to the effects of the Moon, Earth’s rotation is continually slowing and the day is prolonged.
-This is a very, very negligible slowdown – the last one hundred years has prolonged by 1.4 milliseconds.
+This is a very, very negligible slowdown – the last one hundred years have been prolonged by 1.4 milliseconds.
 The day is extended by one hour for a long 180 million years.

 Over 600 million years: Extinction of most vegetation.
 Increasing solar activity disturbs the carbon cycle (carbon exchange process between different spheres of the Earth).
 Because of this, atmospheric concentrations will drop dramatically, and according to M. Heath and L. Doyle, it will drop in 600 million years to the extent that C3 plants will not be able to photosynthesis.
 C3 plants are photosynthesized using the so-called Calvin Cycle.
 They include the vast majority of biomass (except for some tropical plants, corn in our country), and lack of CO2 is condemning to it.